emmanueluche/dune_imperium_uprising_4/Manual.md

 Trash one card from your hand, discard pile, or in play.
 Return it to the game box; it won't be used for the rest of the game.
 (Reserve cards are returned to their stack in the Reserve instead.)
 Trashing is optional unless it's paying a cost, or if a card directs you to trash itself.

 **Troop.** Recruit one troop; take it from your supply and put it in your garrison on the game board.
 (If you recruited the troop while sending an Agent to a Combat space, you may deploy it to the Conﬂict.)

-**Uprising** — This icon appears near the lower right corner of all cards in this expansion.
-It is purely for reference.

-**Victory Point.** When you gain a Victory Point, move your Score marker one space up on the Score track.
-When you lose one, move your Score marker one space down.